How To Use A Pen Name When You Self-Publish Your Book

 With so many ebooks available now, it’s becoming harder to gain attention and traction on Amazon and the Kindle Book Store in particular.

-Publishing under a pen name might help you for marketability purposes and your online book promotion.
+Publishing under a different name might help you for marketability purposes and your online book promotion.

 You might feel like being adventurous and want to try your hand at a new genre, but you’re not sure how it will go.